direct-code-execution/ns-3-dce/doc/source/intro.rst

 ******************

 Currently, DCE only supports Linux-based operating systems.

+DCE version 1.12 has been tested only on the following distribution:

+- Ubuntu 20.04

-The current version of DCE has been tested only on the following distribution:
+DCE version 1.11 has been tested only on the following distribution:

-- Ubuntu 16.04 (gcc-5.4, libc-2.23)
+- Ubuntu 16.04

 Newer Linux distributions (based on newer libc) require different support and are not presently supported but are under development.